 You are born with roughly 100,000 follicles on your scalp, and you will never gain or lose any.

-However, as you age, some follicles may stop producing hair, and you may experience hair loss, also called anagen effluvium.
+However, as you age, some follicles may stop producing hair.
+You may experience hair loss, also called anagen effluvium.
 How and when this actually happens is influenced by a bunch of different factors, including our genetics, vitamin deficiency, and the natural hormone changes we experience as we get older.

-But you might also experience some hair shedding at certain points in your life -- a separate process from hair loss.
+But you might also experience some hair shedding at certain points in your life, which is a separate process from hair loss.

 Hair shedding is more often caused by temporary changes in hormones, like stopping hormonal birth control, giving birth, or experiencing life stressors, like recovering from a serious illness.